Ghost Pilots: Reception

 In Japan, Game Machine listed Ghost Pilots on their April 15, 1991 issue as being the seventeenth most-popular arcade game at the time.
 Likewise, RePlay reported the game to be the tenth most-popular arcade game at the time.
 The title was met with mixed to positive reception from critics since its release in arcades.
 It holds a 60% on the video game review aggregator GameRankings.

 AllGame's Paul Biondich and Kyle Knight compared Ghost Pilots with 1942 and 1941: Counter Attack, regarding it as a rip-off and criticized the sluggish controls, lack of enemy variety and uninteresing power-up system.
 Consoles Plus' Kaneda Kun and François Hermelin praised the graphics, sound design and playability but felt mixed in regards to the presentation and criticized the presence of unlimited continues.
 Computer and Video Games' Frank O'Connor also compared the game with Flying Shark, criticizing its design and programming, regarding it to be an average but mediocre vertical-scrolling shoot 'em up.
 Famitsu's four reviewers scored the Neo Geo version a 24 out of 40.
-In contrast, GamePro's Rigor Mortis gave very high remarks to the pseudo-3D visual design, sound, cooperative two-player mode and lack of slowdown during gameplay.
+In contrast, GamePro's Rigor Mortis gave high remarks to the pseudo-3D visual design, sound, cooperative two-player mode and lack of slowdown during gameplay.

-In a similar manner as Biondich and Knight, Hobby Consolas' Manuel del Campo also compared Ghost Pilots with 1942.
-However, del Campo praised the graphics, sound design and playability but criticized its short length.
+In a similar manner as Biondich and Knight, Hobby Consolas' Manuel del Campo also compared Ghost Pilots with 1942. del Campo praised the graphics, sound design and playability but criticized its short length.
 Likewise, both Génération 4's Frank Ladoire and Joystick' Jean-Marc Demoly commended the game's animated visuals, controls, sound and playability.
 Player One's Cyril Drevet drew comparison with 1941: Counter Attack and Flying Shark as well but gave positive remarks to the visuals, animations, sound and longevity but criticized its low difficulty level.
 Superjuegos' Alberto Pascual noted that its difficulty level was high and praised the audiovisual presentation but felt mixed about the originality on-display. Última Generación's Javier S. Fernández reviewed the Neo Geo CD version, stating that it embodied the spirit of older overhead shoot 'em ups but criticized the presence of unlimited continues, a sentiment shared by Kun and Hermelin.
 Ultimate Future Games also reviewed the Neo Geo CD version but stated it was not as fun as Viewpoint, criticizing its slow pace.

 Ghost Pilots has been met with mixed reception from retrospective reviewers in recent years.
-Nintendo Life's Gonçalo Lopez commended the Nintendo Switch released for being a solid port, praising the visuals and sound design but criticized its lack of balance.
+Nintendo Life's Gonçalo Lopez commended the Nintendo Switch port for being a solid port, praising the visuals and sound design but criticized its lack of balance.